What Kind of Paperwork Should I Have Prepared When I Sell My Car in New Jersey?

 - If you’ve lost or destroyed your car’s registration, visit your local MVC office with a photo ID (preferably your driver’s license), Be prepared to pay the $5 fee.
 Fill out and submit an application for a duplicate via Form BA-49.

 - Sell your car quickly and easily at We Buy All Cars.
+Unlike when you sell your car privately, selling your car to a car buyer like us, we take care of everything in-house in the same day.
 You’ll transfer the title to us at the time of the sale.
 Our team has been in the used car business for decades and will help walk you through the process and paperwork.
 They can explain the bill of sale, which will serve as your proof of the transaction.
 Most importantly – they’ll make sure you leave with the most money possible in your pocket.

 - Cancel your car insurance and notify the MVC of the sale.